 Visiting Maui in the long chain of Hawaiian Islands, we reach the destination with hopes for a time of solitude and serenity.
 While some may achieve this by laying on the shore, their beach chair hiding under the shade of the umbrella, sipping their Pina Colada, others may have entirely different plans instead.
 For those, a visit to Maui remains dissatisfying until they head out in the ocean, fishing rod in hand, and the desire to have the biggest catch of the day.

 Tourists are not necessarily required to possess a fishing license to go fishing in Maui, however, everything has some restrictions which must be upheld.
-Fishing is prohibited in areas the likes of the Ahihi-Kinau Natural Area Reserve.
-On the other hand, some areas are also greatly intertwined with the lives of the locals, and thus their natives may not be comfortable with a foreigner fishing in their waters.
+Fishing is prohibited in areas like the Ahihi-Kinau Natural Area Reserve.
+On the other hand, some areas are also greatly intertwined with the lives of the locals, and thus the locals may not be comfortable with a foreigner fishing in their waters.
 Thus, in such areas where locals remain protective of their fishing spots, such as Hana, it is best if you seek permission before throwing in your bait.
-Good places for fishing remain the Baldwin Beach, near the Lahaina Pier, outside the Black Rock in Kaanapali, and on the northern side of the Charlie Young Beach.
+Good places for fishing remain Baldwin Beach, near the Lahaina Pier, outside the Black Rock in Kaanapali, and on the northern side of Charlie Young Beach.